MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 See pros and cons in the chart below, and see additional details here (link to mobile doc).

-## 3 ways to record a call: pros and cons
+## Comparison chart: 3 ways to record a call

 The chart below compares different ways of recording the call.
 It also includes details for only recording the HoloLens view.